Ethanol Makers Want FDA Change So They Can Supply Hand Sanitizer

 The regulatory hurdles are especially frustrating for Midwest ethanol producers who are facing plunging fuel demand and a petroleum fight between Saudi Arabia and Russia that caused prices to plummet.
 The factors are forcing more plants to curtail production and close.

-For ethanol producers relaxed rules, including a requirement of the hard-to-acquire denaturant, would allow them to step in an help in a national emergency.
+For ethanol producers relaxed rules, including a requirement of the hard-to-acquire denaturant, would allow them to step in and help in a national emergency.

 “If we could get the FDA to say yes you can use the beverage grade and for the duration of this emergency at least for some point in time here for the next two weeks you can waive the denaturant we would literally have millions of gallons of hand sanitizer available within a matter of days,” said Monte Shaw, CEO of Iowa Renewable Fuels Association, an ethanol trade group.
 “Every one of our plants has gotten contacted by people who want this stuff and we can’t send it to them.”